masteringmodernpayments/book/basic_integration.md

 * `pickup` - where the customer can download their product
 * `download` which will actually send the file to the customer

-In addition, we're going to leverage Stripe's excellent administration interface, which will show us all of our sales as they come in.
+In addition, we're going to leverage Stripe's excellent management interface which will show us all of our sales as they come in.

 ## Basic Setup